integrations/microsoft-teams/Readme.md

 ## Upcoming features and roadmap
 We're constantly at work to improve the app, and soon you’ll see new features stated below.
 To request additional capabilities please [request a feature](https://github.com/integrations/microsoft-teams/issues/new/choose).

 * Schedule reminders updates - Provide advanced controls for schedule reminders backed by a easy to use UI and remove administrator requirement for scheduling a reminder.
-We are planning to rollout this support by end of August, 2022.
+This feature is shipped.
+Refer to the documentation above.
 * Support for GHES - We are supporting GHES integration as a private preview with GHES 3.6.
-Based on the feedback, we will decide the GA timelines.
+We are targetting GA with GHES 3.8.
 * Issue create and manage capabilities - Provide capabilities to create and manage issues directly from your chat.
-We are aiming to rollout this support by September 2022.
+We are aiming to rollout by end of Octorber, 2022.
 * GitHub Actions notifications and manage capabilities - Provide capabilities to run, view and manage workflows from chat.
-We are aiming to rollout this support by October 2022.
+We are aiming to rollout this support by November 2022.
-* Custom filters support to manage notifications - This is one of the top asked feature.
-Provide support to customize notifications by providing advaced filter capabilities.
-Timlines are to be decided.

 ## Feedback